-Patients with recurrent platinum-sensitive ovarian cancer should receive PARP inhibitors as maintenance therapy, irrespective of whether they harbor BRCA mutations or are homologous recombination deficient (HRD) positive, said Jing-Yi Chern, MD, ScM, who added that data from the phase 3 NOVA and SOLO-2 trials have solidified the role of maintenance PARP inhibition in this setting.
+Patients with recurrent platinum-sensitive ovarian cancer should receive PARP inhibitors as maintenance therapy, irrespective of whether they harbor BRCA mutations or are homologous recombination deficient (HRD), said Jing-Yi Chern, MD, ScM.
+Data from the phase 3 NOVA (NCT01847274) and SOLO-2 (NCT01874353) trials have solidified the role of maintenance PARP inhibition in this setting, she added.

 “If patients with platinum-sensitive recurrent ovarian cancer have an appropriate response [to frontline therapy], it is very important that we consider PARP inhibitors in [the maintenance] setting,” said Chern.
 “We see that even patients without BRCA mutations gain benefit [from PARP inhibitors in this setting].
 This may be the only opportunity that patients get [for effective treatment] until more trials are available for them, so it is important to consider putting these patients on PARP inhibitors.”

-However, clinical trials, such as the phase 3b OReO (NCT03106987) trial, are actively enrolling patients to evaluate whether retreatment with PARP inhibitors have utility in those who received prior PARP inhibitors, explained Chern.
-Other clinical trials are addressing whether combination regimens with PARP inhibitors and immunotherapy or chemotherapy are clinically relevant in improving responses for this patient population, Chern said.
+However, clinical studies, such as the phase 3b OReO (NCT03106987) trial, are actively enrolling patients to evaluate whether retreatment with PARP inhibitors is beneficial, explained Chern.
+Other clinical trials are addressing whether combination regimens with PARP inhibitors and immunotherapy or chemotherapy are clinically relevant in improving responses for this patient population, she said.

-In an interview with OncLive® during an Institutional Perspectives in Cancer webinar on ovarian cancer, Chern, a gynecologic oncologist at Moffitt Cancer Center, discussed the role of maintenance PARP inhibition in patients with recurrent platinum-sensitive ovarian cancer, as well as remaining questions regarding the utility of PARP inhibitors in this setting.
+In an interview with OncLive® during an Institutional Perspectives in Cancer webinar on ovarian cancer, Chern, a gynecologic oncologist at Moffitt Cancer Center, discussed the role of maintenance PARP inhibition in patients with recurrent platinum-sensitive ovarian cancer, as well as remaining questions with PARP inhibitors in this setting.

-There is a trial called OReO, which is looking at PARP after PARP.
+The OReO trial is looking at PARP after PARP.
 Hopefully, once those data are complete, we will have a better idea of what role PARP [reexposure has] in the recurrent setting.

-There are 3 PARP inhibitors on the market: niraparib [Zejula], olaparib [Lynparza], and rucaparib [Rubraca].
+Three PARP inhibitors are on the market: niraparib [Zejula], olaparib [Lynparza], and rucaparib [Rubraca].
 Generally, they are all very well-tolerated agents, and they are probably similar.
-I don’t think 1 is superior to another.
+I don’t think one is superior to another.

 The NOVA and SOLO-2 trials [focused on] platinum- sensitive recurrent ovarian cancer.
-In these [trials] patients most likely had not had PARP inhibition in the frontline setting.
-Our goal is to increase that platinum-free interval because we know that the effect of a long [platinum-free] interval can improve overall outcomes, including survival.
+In these [trials], patients most likely had not had PARP inhibition in the frontline setting.
+Our goal is to increase that platinum-free interval because we know that a long [platinum-free] interval can improve overall outcomes, including survival.
 Both of these studies showed that PARP inhibition allows that improvement [in outcome].
-Particularly in patients who have a germline BRCA mutation in the NOVA study, we saw a 21-month progression-free survival [(PFS) with niraparib] compared with a 5-month PFS with placebo; that alone is a 16-month improvement [in PFS].
+Particularly in patients who [had] a germline BRCA mutation in the NOVA study, we saw a 21-month [median] progression-free survival [(PFS) with niraparib] compared with a 5-month [median] PFS with placebo; that alone is a 16-month improvement [in PFS].
 That allows for patients who have progression or recurrence to go back on a [platinum-containing] regimen.
 We see benefit even in those patients who don’t have a germline [BRCA] mutation but are HRD [positive].
 That is significant at about 9 months.
-Those patients who do not have any mutations including [patients who are] HRD [negative] gain a 5-month benefit [from PARP inhibition].
+Those patients who do not have any mutations, including [patients who are] HRD [negative], gain a 5-month benefit [from PARP inhibition].

 Those questions will be answered [with the] studies [that are] coming out.
 Chemotherapy is the old way of treating patients with ovarian cancer because now we have new targeted therapies, including PARP inhibitors and immunotherapy.

 In the recurrent setting, [the type of approach we use] is going to be a little different.
 Again, chemotherapy will always be a standard of care [in the recurrent setting], but we know that recurrences are likely to occur in shorter intervals.
 We have to look for other opportunities, including PARP inhibition [plus] immunotherapy.
-There are trials, such as JAVELIN [Ovarian 100], which used immunotherapy in the recurrent setting.
-[The study] did not meet its end point.
+Trials such as JAVELIN Ovarian 100 [NCT02718417] used immunotherapy in the recurrent setting.
+[That study] did not meet its end point.